 For me personally, knowing that we are all essentially One, I want to transcend this ‘us’ and ‘them’ ideology.
 I really do.
 So whenever I see an opportunity I jump right in.
 The system may be full of holes, but down deep inside, behind labels and uniform, they are human beings... just like you and me.

 So first off, I thanked the man for being who he is and for coming right there in the open to explain the situation to us.
-Then I introduced myself with my first name, saying that I'm a writer who lives by the area.
-I proceeded by agreeing with him that the outsiders, who usually come on Sundays, are the ones who ruin it for everyone else.
+Then I introduced myself with my first name, saying that I’m a writer who lives in the area.
+I proceeded by agreeing with him that the outsiders, who usually come on Sundays, are the ones who sometimes tend to ruin it for everyone else.

 Further proving the point, I told him that my own phone was stolen from the circle on that last Sunday.
-I also told him that when I first moved to the area last year, I was not particularly happy with the cops' heavy presence around the Drum Circle.
+I also told him that when first moving to the area last year, I was not particularly happy with the cops’ heavy presence around the Drum Circle.

 A fellow drummer then intervened, mentioning that the shooting had nothing to do with the Circle as some people believe.
 Office Roberts agreed, but said that ‘They’ lump the whole thing together when it comes to Venice Beach, the Drum Circle, and violence.